-The companies must also make sure while employing this plan that they have a clear roadmap for compensating these low prices in the long term.
+The companies must also make sure that they have a clear roadmap for compensating these low prices in the long term while employing this plan.
 If not, this oversight may come back to haunt them later.

 Advantages of Penetration Pricing Strategy

-- Penetration Pricing Strategy provides market dominance for a product at its initial stages.
-Naturally, if a product or service is being offered at a lower price than other similar products in the market, the customers are bound to be attracted to it.
-If the product matches the expectations of the customers, they may even stick to it after the prices are reverted to their normal levels, which is the whole point of this strategy.
+- Penetration pricing strategy provides market dominance for a product at its initial stages.
+Naturally, customers are attracted to a product/service offered at a lower cost than its competitors.
+If the product matches the customers’ expectations, they may even stick to it after the prices are reverted to their normal levels, which is the whole point of this strategy.

-- Customers are able to find a bargain on a product, which they had been paying for heavily earlier.
-By starting at lower inexpensive price rates new businesses can build goodwill with a large number of consumers.
-This creates a positive atmosphere around the product and even increases customer loyalty.
+- Customers can find a bargain on a product they had been paying for heavily earlier.
+New businesses can build goodwill with many consumers by starting at lower inexpensive price rates, and this creates a positive atmosphere around the product and even increases customer loyalty.

-- Penetration Pricing Strategy requires a high sales quantity.
-This could enable a firm to realize economies of scale and also keep a check on its marginal costs.
+- Penetration Pricing Strategy requires a high sales quantity, and this could enable a firm to realize economies of scale and keep a check on its marginal costs.

 Disadvantages of Penetration Pricing Strategy

 - Customers may expect low prices permanently.
-Hence, when the business decides to eventually go back to the normal prices of the products, the customers may be dissatisfied, and as a result, may stop purchasing the product.
+Hence, when the business decides to go back to the typical costs of the products eventually, the customers could be dissatisfied, and as a result, stop purchasing the product.

-- Penetration Pricing Strategy demands a lot of loyalty from the customers, which can be very difficult in the current market.
-This strategy is more likely to attract bargain hunters who may switch to any better deal that they get from any of the competitors in the market.
+- Penetration pricing strategy demands a lot of customer loyalty, which can be very difficult in the current market.
+The market penetration pricing is more likely to attract bargain hunters who may switch to any better deal than they get from any of the competitors in the market.

 - Low prices could make the customers assume the brand to be of cheap or low quality.
-This could hamper the image of the brand significantly which would make it harder to compensate for the initial low prices in the future.
+Such an assumption could hamper the brand’s image significantly, making it harder to compensate for the initial low prices in the future.